0xmzn/OSC22-Linux-Workshop/session-3/README.md

 ### Users

-A user is anyone who has access to the system, it could be a user account for a real user (i.e a human) or a system user assosciated with a service or a program.
+A user is anyone who has access to the system, it could be a user account for a real user (i.e a human) or a system user associated with a service or a program.
 The root user is considered the admin of the system and has access to everything.
 You can know any user’s ID and the groups that they’re in by using the command
 ```